danneu/linode-api/README.md

 ## Usage

-Every Linode API method is exposed as a function.
-Just replace "." with "-".

 ``` clojure
 (ns my.app
   (:use [linode-api.core]))
 ```

+Every Linode API method is exposed as a function.
+Just replace "." with "-".

+### Examples

 Get your API key: